Stravaig-Projects/Stravaig.Extensions.Configuration.Diagnostics/release-notes/wip-release-notes.md

 ### Miscellaneous

-* #84 Update List-Contributors script
+- #84 Update List-Contributors script

 ### Dependabot

+- Bump Microsoft.Extensions.DependencyInjection from 3.1.11 to 3.1.12
-* Bump nunit from 3.13.0 to 3.13.1
+- Bump nunit from 3.13.0 to 3.13.1